reykjavikcity/webtools/README.md

 A component for loading a SiteImprove analytics script and set up page-view tracking across Next.js routes.

-It also automatically logs all out-öbound link clicks.
+It also automatically logs all out-bound link clicks.

 ```js
 import { SiteImprove } from '@reykjavik/webtools/next/SiteImprove';